donnaskiez/nmi/readme.md

 # NMI Callback Handler

-This is a simple project (WIP) with the goal of exploring how NMIs can be used to stackwalk the interrupted threads to determine if the thread is or has been executing memory from unsigned regions (i.e manually mapped drivers)
+simple project to demonstrate how NMIs can be used to stackwalk. will probs expand to include other detection vectors like start address etc.

 ![image](image.png)

-Example above shows a kernal driver that reads/writes directly to physical memory of a game, mapped with the default kdmapper, being found via the stackwalk.
+Example above shows a kernal driver that reads/writes directly to physical memory of a game communicating with a usermode app over ioctl, mapped with the default kdmapper, being found via the stackwalk.